- Email: Jesse.Rodgers@lewisbrisbois.com

-Jesse Rodgers is an associate in the Denver (*Practice Temporarily authorized pending admission under C.R.C.P.
-205.6) and New York offices of Lewis Brisbois.
+Jesse D. Rodgers is an associate in the Denver and New York offices of Lewis Brisbois.
 Jesse joined Lewis Brisbois in 2013 as an associate attorney specializing in asbestos and toxic tort matters.
-He assists senior partners in oversight of litigation throughout the country as National Coordinating Counsel for a contractor based in Erie County, New York.
+His additional areas of practice include general liability, products liability, legal malpractice, and premises liability.
 He has successfully prepared and argued numerous motions, including motions for summary judgment, motions to compel discovery and motions in limine.
 In 2016, Jesse co-chaired a trial in the NYC Asbestos Litigation on behalf of a Fortune 500 electrical distribution company, assisting lead trial counsel and national counsel.

 Previously, Jesse has served as a court-appointed mediator for the Superior Court of New Jersey.
 He has also successfully represented clients at trial who have been charged with criminal offenses in New Jersey municipal courts.

 After graduating law school, Jesse served as a Law Clerk to the Honorable N. Peter Conforti, J.S.C., of the Superior Court of New Jersey, Sussex County.
 Prior to joining Lewis Brisbois, Jesse practiced at a New Jersey-based regional law firm where he focused his practice in general liability and toxic tort matters.